Subproduct systems and Cartesian systems; new results on factorial languages and their relations with other areas: Introduction

 Subproduct systems generate product systems, in the sense that each subproduct system ``sits inside'' a product system in an essentially unique way; see Bhat and Mukherjee \cite{BhMu10}.
 In the 2009 Oberwolfach Mini-Workshop on ``Product Systems and Independence in Quantum Dynamics'' \cite{BFS09r}, Bhat suggested to try to classify at least the finite-dimensional subproduct systems and the product systems they generate.
 Finite-dimensional subproduct systems occurred in several ways.
-For instance, every CP-semigroup on the \nbd{n\times n}matrices $M_n$ gives rise to its finite-dimensional subproduct system of \it{Arveson-Stinespring correspondences}; see Shalit and Solel \cite{ShaSo09}.
+For instance, every CP-semi\-group on the \nbd{n\times n}matrices $M_n$ gives rise to its finite-dimensional subproduct system of \it{Arveson-Stinespring correspondences} (which, for $M_n$, are Hilbert spaces); see Shalit and Solel \cite{ShaSo09}.
 Moreover, every subproduct system (finite-dimensional or not) arises in this way from a normal CP-semigroup on $\sB(H)$; see again \cite{ShaSo09}.
 Other examples arise from homogeneous relations on polynomials in several variables; see Davidson, Ramsey and Shalit \cite{DRS11}.
 Also a subclass of \it{interacting Fock spaces} gives rise to finite-dimensional subproduct systems and further generalizes the notion of subproduct system; see Gerhold and Skeide \cite{GeSk13p}.
 Tsirelson has determined the structure of two-dimensional discrete subproduct systems \cite{Tsi09p1} and of two-dimensional continuous time subproduct systems \cite{Tsi09p2} and the product systems they generate.
 He exploits that subproduct systems also may be viewed as graded algebras; see also Section~\ref{sec:excluded-words}.

 In these notes, we are interested in finite-dimensional discrete subproduct systems.
 However, instead of trying to classify them up to isomorphism, we ask which are the possible dimension sequences $d_n=\dim H_n$.
-In Theorem~\ref{sec:cart-syst-word:main-theorem}, as the main result of these notes, we show that this problem is equivalent to the problem of finding the possible \it{cardinality sequences} of \it{word systems} over finite alphabets.
+In Theorem~\ref{sec:cart-syst-word:main-theorem}, we formulate the crucial result that this problem is equivalent to the problem of finding the possible \it{cardinality sequences} of \it{word systems} over finite alphabets.
+(The idea of the proof is not new.\footnote{Every discrete subproduct system $(H_n)_{n\in\mathbb N_0}$ induces the structure of a \emph{standard graded algebra} on $\bigoplus_{n\in\mathbb N_0} H_n$, that is, $H_mH_n=H_{m+n}$ and $H_0=\mathbb C 1$, and it is shown by Anick \cite{Ani82} that for every standard graded algebra with dimension sequence $d_n$ there is a word system with the same sequence as cardinality sequence.
+Before Anick, Stanley proved the same in the commutative case \cite{Sta78} and attributes the result to MacAulay \cite{McA27}.
+Our presentation here appears to be easier to follow than the original work of Anick \cite{Ani82}.})